 Founded in 1908, the Royal Canadian Mint is responsible for manufacturing all of the coins circulated in Canada.
-Legislated by the Royal Canadian Mint Act, the Canada Crown corporation also conducts other value-added functions such as precious metals refinery and assay services.
+Legislated by the Royal Canadian Mint Act, the Canada Crown corporation also conducts other value-added functions such as precious metal refinery and assay services.
 In 1979, the Mint extended its operations to include its own arm of bullion coins manufacturing process.

 Types of Bullion Coins